bakeronit/scrapy_newbie/zoophyteBase/note.md

 **intro**

-The protein sequences from A. digitifera had update but not update in zoophytebase.
-ZoophyteBase provide comphrehensive kegg information of coral A. digitifera.
+The protein sequences from A. digitifera had update but not been updated in zoophytebase.
+ZoophyteBase provides comphrehensive kegg information of coral A. digitifera.
 However the web database doesn't fit my purpose of downloading all sequences at once.
-I found python selenium tools, powerful automates browsers,can do all the clicking for me.
+I found python selenium tools, powerful automates browsers,it does all the clicking for me.

 REF for using selenium: